LearnedSageInEudaimonia/Algorithm_Execution_Counter/README.md

 ## Sort Algorithms Endpoint
 - POST /algorithms/sort-algorithms​
-- Executes the specified sorting algorithm on the input array and returns statistics about the execution.​
+- Executes the specified sorting algorithm on the input array and returns statistics about the execution.

+## Search Algorithm Endpoint
+- POST /algorithms/search-algorithms
+- Executes the specified searching algorithm on the given array, finds the target elements and returns statics about the execution.​

 ## Request
 - Content-Type: application/json​